jblackiex/history_usb_payload/README.md

 ### 🛠️ How it works

- -- > This payload is meant to exfiltrate public ip address and bash history to a Discord Webhook Server.
-You need a rubber-ducky or Raspberry-pi Pico to test the script.
+ -- > This payload is designed to exfiltrate the public IP address and bash history to a Discord Webhook Server.
+You will need a rubber-ducky or Raspberry Pi Pico to test the script.

-Opens a shell, sends the public IP address of the target machine to a Discord WebHook, creates a bash script, runs the bash script in the background mode using ```&``` and sends history commands to the same Discord webhook, one line at a time.
-It's a simple project that helps me gain knowledge of payloads and cybersecurity in general.
-As of now, it works only with Linux devices having US or UK keyboard layouts.
+It starts by opening a shell, sending the target machine's public IP address to a Discord WebHook.
+Then, it creates a bash script, which is executed in the background mode using the ```&``` symbol.
+The script continuously sends history commands to the same Discord webhook, one line at a time, indefinitely (or until detected).
+This is a straightforward project aimed at enhancing a little bit my understanding of payloads and cybersecurity in general.
+Currently, it is compatible only with Linux devices using US or UK keyboard layouts.

 #### Italian keyboard layout is coming soon..